CostaKevin/database/README.md

 * Write efficient SQL queries for **data extraction and manipulation**.
 * Clean and transform raw datasets into formats suitable for analysis.
 * Design and model relational databases using ER diagrams.
-* Simulate structured SQL-based workflows inspired by modern data pipelines.
+* Structure repeatable **SQL-based data workflows**, simulating real-world pipelines.

 These projects reflect my growing understanding of the **data lifecycle** and its role in analytics and machine learning.